jobrouter/typo3-data/Documentation/introduction.rst

-This extension uses the :doc:`JobRouter Client <client:introduction>` library and has the :doc:`TYPO3 JobRouter Connector <connector:introduction>` extension as a requirement to define connections to JobRouter installations.
+This extension uses the :doc:`JobRouter Client <client:introduction>` library and has the :doc:`TYPO3 JobRouter Connector <connector:introduction>` extension as a requirement to define connections to JobRouter® installations.